• Sign In

 10. 74% of organizations state that compliance is a burden (Drata).

-11. Compliance training is the top priority for 42% of teams in 2023.
-Environmental, social, and governance (ESG) initiatives are one of the lowest priorities for compliance teams, with just 18% of respondents noting it (NorthRow).
+11. Environmental, social, and governance (ESG) initiatives are one of the lowest priorities for compliance teams, with just 18% of respondents noting it (NorthRow State of Compliance Trends Report 2023).

 12. 25% of organizations spend less than 1,000 hours on compliance a year.
 35% spend 1,000 to 4,999 hours, 20% spend 5,000 to 9,999 hours, and the last 20% spend over 10,000 hours on compliance a year (Drata).